Get Tech Tips

 10 kg(9.8 m/s2)(1 m) = J

 The resulting number is 98 Joules, but this is not sufficient to raise the temperature of water significantly.
-Another equation equates heat (Q) to the mass (m) of water multiplied by temperature change (ΔT) and the amount of energy required to raise the temperature of a given substance (coefficient of heat, c).
+Another equation states that heat (Q) equals the mass (m) of water multiplied by temperature change (ΔT) and the amount of energy required to raise the temperature of a given substance (coefficient of heat, c).

 Q = cmΔT